reddmetrics/reddmetrics.github.com/_posts/2011-07-13-forest-monitoring-app.md

 ###Data collection

 Using Open Data Kit (ODK), we've set up an online repository for field data collected on the ground using Android phones and the ODK Collect app.
 This works offline, so there's no need to have a 3G connection in the jungle!
 Using a simple survey (see below), we hope to work with local partners to collect data on what is actually happening on the ground in forests across the tropics, instead of just publishing alerts that represent whatever we can discern from space.
 This repository will be open to anyone who wants to use the field data, which will hopefully help limit redundant data collection.
-After all, we're not the only ones who want to collect and use ground-truth data!
+After all, we're not the only ones who want to collect and use ground-verified data!

 <center>
 <img src="http://dl.dropbox.com/u/5365589/robinspost/collect.png" height="320"> <img src="http://dl.dropbox.com/u/5365589/robinspost/pic.png" height="320">